abklein1/generation_y2k/README.md

 - Graph visualization of rooms can be hard to read due to overlapping labels

+## Release 0.0.5

+- New room types: vocational rooms
+- Generated staff are now assigned responsibilities
+- Added a framework of possible classes that students can be enrolled in
+- Added outlines and ideas for characteristic traits
+- Some students may have suffixes (Jr, II, III, IV)

 ## Release 0.0.4

 - Hair color, skin color, hair type distributions are now dependent on and weighted by race